Building a Distributed Key-Value Store in C++ (Part 3)

 Our key-value store now persists data across restarts.
 But it’s still trapped inside a single process.

 In this part, we take a big step forward: turning our store into a networked service, accessible over TCP sockets via a custom protocol.
-That means clients can now connect remotely to put
+That means clients can now connect remotely to put, get, and del keys.

 🧰 New Components#